Stembridge Gun Rentals: Founding

 The company was founded by James Sidney Stembridge, who was born in Georgia after the Civil War and served as a drill sergeant in the Philippines during the Spanish-American War.
 After the war Stembridge worked in Hollywood as an actor.
 He appeared in The Trail of the Lonesome Pine (1923).

-Working as an extra on the Cecil B. DeMille film The Squaw Man (1913), he was present when DeMille was lamenting the fact most of the extras did not know how to portray soldiers, and former drill sergeant Stembridge offered to coach the other extras.
+Working as an extra on the Cecil B. DeMille film The Squaw Man (1913), Stembridge was present when DeMille lamented that most of the extras did not know how to portray soldiers.
+As a former drill sergeant himself, Stembridge offered to coach the other extras.
 He developed a friendship with DeMille and went to work for him.
-During World War I, when many war movies were being made, Stembridge saw that movie sets were having trouble accessing weapons and suggested to DeMille that he set up an arsenal; Paramount would subsidize the purchase of the guns, Stembridge would maintain and house them and rent them back to the studio.
+During World War I, when many war movies were being made, Stembridge saw that movie sets were having trouble accessing weapons.
+He suggested to DeMille that he set up an arsenal.
+Paramount subsidized the purchase of the guns, while Stembridge maintained and housed them and rented them back to the studio.

-Stembridge built his gun rental service into a lucrative business, Stembridge Gun Rentals, which had its first offices at 5451 Marathon Street, a Paramount backlot, and the business was generally known in the industry as the "Gun Room", renting guns to the entire industry.
+Stembridge Gun Rentals became a lucrative business.
+Its first offices were located at 5451 Marathon Street, itself a Paramount backlot.
+The business was generally known in the film industry as the "Gun Room", as numerous clients throughout the industry rented from Stembridge.